 Technology development can improve utilization of waste heat.
 Improvements in heat recovery equipment can reduce energy consumption, and new applications for using low-grade waste should be developed.

-This symposium explores the challenges to overcome and opportunities to expand waste heat recovery, especially at lower temperatures.
+This symposium explores the opportunities to expand waste heat recover, especially at lower temperatures, and how to overcome the challenges associated with it.

 Topics include but are not limited to the following: